 Actually, there is only one goal in this project: Peace and Shalom.
 This refers to a comprehensive peace that is anchored in one's own soul.
 Peace is understood as one's own inner attitude that works from the inside out into the world.
-This is what the Rose of Shalom at the centre of the Garden of Freedom represents.
+This is what the Rose of Shalom at the center of the Garden of Freedom represents.
 This comprehensive peace includes everyone.
 All humans have their own suffering and joy.
 Everyone can visit this site and find Shalom as peace in their own hearts.
 As such, this location carries a piece of the heavenly Jerusalem.
 Thus, it is not a "monument to the Jews" or a "monument to the Germans", but a shalom for humans.

 In addition to the good words for the mind, I would also like to give you a feeling with a piece of music, what this is about: Return of my soul (by Shlomo Carlebach, born in 1925 in Berlin).

-- The Garden of Freedom – with its symbolism of the Border Stone and the Peace Memorial – represents the reconciliation between people and the reconciliation inside ourselves, with our own inner being.
+- The Garden of Freedom – with its symbolism of the Border Stone and the Peace Mark – represents the reconciliation between people and the reconciliation inside ourselves, with our own inner being.
 It shows us that it is important to face the past and have a relationship to this past, even if it hurts.
 But its scope extends beyond merely this: We must be willing to make an effort and transform the burden of our past into a blessing for the future.
 Only then may we speak of true responsibility.
 This is what this location of Shalom represents.

 - This work addresses the fundament of our culture that has developed in over a thousand years.
 The spirituality that is created and contained in culture must become visible in the material world – in the language of art, symbols, and monuments.
 Only then is its sustainability guaranteed.
 This project serves this purpose.